Direct Bilirubin Test featured image showing liver illustration, red-top plain tube, and key points about liver function, jaundice, and normal range.

 • Cholestasis: Reduced or blocked bile flow.

-• Hyperbilirubinemia: Elevated bilirubin in the blood.
+• Hyperbilirubinemia: Elevated bilirubin levels in the blood.

 ~END~